shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 {{< /hint >}}

-**Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.Click to show
+**Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.
+While if you save *a few* **small** (viral) **complete** genomes (one sequence per genome) in each file, it's feasible as sequence IDs in search result can help to distinguish targe genomes.

 - **File type**: FASTA/Q files, in plain text or gzip/xz/zstd/bzip2 compressed formats.
 - **File name**: "Genome ID" + "File extention".
 E.g., `GCF_000006945.2.fna.gz`.
     - **Genome ID**: they should be distinct for accurate result interpretation, which will be shown in the search result.
-    - File extention: a regular expression set by the flag `-N/--ref-name-regexp` is used to extract genome IDs from the file name.
+    - File extention: a regular expression set by the flag `-N/--ref-name-regexp` is used to **extract genome IDs** from the file name.
       The default value supports common sequence file extentions, e.g., `.fa`, `.fasta`, `.fna`, `.fa.gz`, `.fasta.gz`, `.fna.gz`, `fasta.xz`, `fasta.zst`, and `fasta.bz2`.
     - [brename](https://github.com/shenwei356/brename) can help to batch rename files safely.
     - If you don't want to change the original file names, you can